top of page

 Our peaceful farm setting is home to calm, friendly animals who help visitors of all ages feel more grounded and understood.

-Inclusive Animal-Assisted Experiences & Calm Farm Days
+We offer inclusive Animal-Assisted Experience's and Calm Farm Days

 Our setting: